-One means of "restructuring" was the emergence of cotton as the principal cash crop.
+One means of "restructuring" after the Revolution was the emergence of cotton as the principal cash crop.
 Although "upland" cotton was available as early as 1733, its ascendancy was ensured by the industrial revolution, the invention of the cotton gin in 1794, and the availability of slave labor.
 While "Sea Island" cotton was already being efficiently cleaned, the spread of cotton was primarily in the South Carolina interior.
-Consequently, Charleston benefitted primarily through its role as a commercial center.
+Consequently, Charleston benefited primarily through its role as a commercial center.